defname/rofi-iwd-wifi-menu/README.md

 </table>

 ## Dependencies
-As you probably guessed, you need a working installation of *iwd*, *rofi* and *Python 3* to use this script.
+As you probably guessed, you need a working installation of *iwd* (make sure your user has the needed permissions to run `iwctl`!), *rofi* and *Python 3* to use this script.
 All of these can be obtained from the official repositories of your favorite Linux distribution.
 You also need to install the Python library [pexpect](https://github.com/pexpect/pexpect) which you should also find with your distributions packet manager (e.g. in *Arch* it's `python-pexpect`).
 Otherwise you can install it with Python's package manager by running
 ```